Creating an Enforceable Noncompete Agreement

 Courts generally will focus on how long the agreement is set to run for after employment ends.
 Although there is no set rule, courts generally like to see agreements that run for six months to two years after employment ends.
 Any longer than this, courts may rule that the noncompete agreement is unreasonable and invalid.

 In addition, if a noncompete agreement covers too great of a geographic area, or if the agreement prevents a former employee from working in an unrelated field, then the agreement may be voided.
 For example, if a noncompete agreement barred a former employee from working west of the Mississippi River, a court will look at this more closely.
 In addition, if a former paper company employee is prohibited from working for a coal mining company, a court may find this invalidates the entire agreement.

-To sum it all up, be reasonable when drafting a noncompete agreement.
-Courts will likely favor employees in most situations, as a company may be able to handle a financial blow better thanan employee would.
-Restriction on noncompete agreements are designed to protect employees from vindictive employers, and courts tend to keep that in mind when hearing these disputes.
+Be reasonable when drafting a noncompete agreement.
+Courts will likely favor employees in most situations, as a company may be able to handle a financial blow better than an employee would.
+Contact an employment law attorney today to help you write an enforceable noncompete agreement.